 Understanding the Positions on a Poker Table

 Understanding the positions on a poker table is crucial for any poker player.
 It’s part of poker strategy to exploit the strength of your position on the poker table.

-The button is probably the best position on a poker table.
-After the flop, the dealer or button is the last to act in every wagering round therefore giving you ample time to make a decision.
+The button is certainly the best position on a poker table.
+After the flop, the dealer or button is the last player to act in every wagering round, therefore giving you ample information and time to make a decision.

 Early position on a poker table refers to the three seats to the left of the dealer or button.
-Players who are in early position need to act first making it the least favourable position on the poker table.
-Since you are also closer to the dealer you have worse EP since you don’t have the prior knowledge of how other players will play this hand.
+Players who are in early position need to act first, thus, making it the least favorable position on the poker table.
+Since you are also closer to the dealer, you have a worse EP, since you don’t have prior knowledge of how other players will play this hand.
 The three early positions on a poker table are:

 The small blind acts second to last pre-flop and is the first to act in all other wagering rounds that follow.
 Since a player is playing blind, it’s probably the worst position on the poker table.